jessicac3732/github-tutorial/README.md

 `git add --all` = Adds all changes, including deleted files, to the staging area.

+`git push` = Sends your commits to the remote repo.

+`git pull` = Brings down the changes from the remote repo to the local repo.

 `git commit -m "type in a message (present tense)"` = Takes a snapshot of the file and puts in the staging area.

 `git log` = Sees all past commits